 Almost all EAPs contain a counselling service of some form.
 This is the primary service in an EAP and may be provided in house or be supplied externally.
 The role of the team that implements your EAP is largely to manage assessment of the wellbeing of employees and to refer those it is concerned about.

-Some larger organisations now employ in-house counsellors who purely works with their staff.
+Some larger organisations now employ in-house counsellors who purely work with their staff.
 However, the scale of your EAP will largely depend on the size of your company and the most effective way of providing the benefits, as well as how you create your wider employee wellbeing program.

-Your EAP should include a follow up service.
+Your EAP should also include a follow-up service.
 This might be the responsibility of your managers or again by the counsellors used to deal with the initial problem.
 You might ask your line manager to check that the issues an employee has been experiencing are no longer affecting their health or wellbeing.

 However, you must bear in mind that you aren’t piling more pressure on your managers and thus risking their health as well.
 The implementation of an effective EAP needs to be as well considered as the EAP itself.